A Complete Guide to the Bondi to Coogee Walk

 • The rocks along the section between McKenzies Point and Bronte

 • The Bogey Hole and fenced ocean pool at Bronte

 • Giles Baths as you come into Coogee

 Keen photographers will also want to check out the Federation Cliffs walk at Dover Heights from some spectacular cliff shots.

-Sculpture by the sea – This year it will be held 24 October – 10 November 2019.
-Check out our top tips for beating the crowds
+Sculpture by the sea is on in Oct/Nov – Check out our tips for beating the crowds

 Tackling the Bondi to Coogee trail in sections

 There is no need to do the whole walk in one go, and you don’t need to decide in advance as public transport is available at all beaches along the way.